PHNX-MOD/Machine_Learning_sport_Model/README.md

 5. test fixtures actuals.csv
 This data shows what actually happened for the fixtures to predict, as well as some additional betting information provided by bookmakers.
 (Guide on TeamHandicap: -7.0 would mean that the team was predicted to win by 7 points, and +3.5 would mean that the team was predicted to lose by 3.5 points.)

-#### 2.b Data Preparation
-The first step of any machine learning project is to analyse the raw data and use statistical methods to try and understand the meaning and relationships in the dataset.
-This requires that we check for any missing values and anomalies that would prevent us from using all methods at our disposal.
-And for this stage of the project only the 'box_scores' dataframe would be the most important as it contains the most relevant and impactful stats that would help acheive the objective of predicting future results.
-Using libraries such as pandas and numpy in Python to manipulate these dataframes will be most efficient, while libraries such a skimr and tidymodels will be used in R.

 more details regarding the project are in readme.text file-->  https://github.com/PHNX-MOD/Regression_SB/blob/main/readme.txt